nilostolte/nilostolte/README.md

 #### Vaadin - How to not use Java on the web

 Vaadin is a tentative to use Java on web programming but unfortunately in the wrong way.
-Vaadin actually tries to imitate UI frameworks such as the one found in Android or Java Core for desktop, but forgetting the most important stuff: `awt` libraries and vector graphics primitives.
-In the video below one can clearly see how Vadiin is not the solution for Java UI on the web, because of its very obscure API and vector primitives:
+Vaadin actually tries to imitate UI frameworks such as the one found in Android or Java Core for desktop, but forgetting the most important stuff: `awt` JRE libraries and vector graphics primitives.
+In the video below one can clearly see how Vadiin is not the solution for Java UI on the web, because of its very obscure API and framework oriented structure:

 <a href="https://www.youtube.com/watch?v=TGSDz-_dNhI">
   <img src="https://user-images.githubusercontent.com/80269251/158072042-3b265bda-9db5-456a-9c08-6353bb7e1fc4.png" width="683" height="384">